skiffin-git/Starbucks-Enterprise/README.md

-# CMPE 172 Starbucks Project
+# Enterprise Software - Starbucks Project

 ## This a multi-tear end-to-end project that consists of the following components: